sumitkrpandit/dna-seq/readme.md

         + by errors distribution
         + by biological heuristics (only for biological sequencing problem, not applicable for random strings)

+        if fitness function is defined as a similarity between the reference sequence and generated sequence than it cannot be computed without usage of reference sequence.

+        If reference sequence is omitted than the only remaining data is the spectrum.
+        So a fitness function should be defined based on generated sequence and registered spectrum.

+        a) multiple spectrums
+        b) errors
+        c) equal fitness

 - powtórzenia